Bruno Pizzul: Career in journalism

-He kept this role until 21 August 2002, when he commented his last match of Italy, in a friendly against Slovenia, played in Trieste and lost by the Azzurri 0–1.
+He kept this role until 21 August 2002, when he commented his last match of Italy – a friendly match against Slovenia played in Trieste, where Italy lost by 1–0.
 After his official leave-taking from RAI, in 2007 Pizzul commented for La 7 the replicas of Italian matches at 2006 FIFA World Cup and several matches of 2007–08 Coppa Italia.